-- Customer Services The quality and timeliness of customer communications and resolution of any complaints; - Fund Administration timely and accurate calculation of the fund's share prices; - Depositary Services safekeeping of customer assets and quality of oversight; - Registration Services registration of customers shareholdings, Anti-Money Laundering and Know Your Customer ("AML/KYC") services. - As part of the quality of administrative processes, in view of Minerva's responsibilities as the AFM/ACD, we also considered, amongst other things: - The day-to-day administration of the funds; - The maintenance of fund documentation (such as Prospectuses and Key Investor Information Documents ("KIIDs"); - The maintenance of accounting and other records and the preparation of the annual audited and half yearly reports and accounts.
+- Fund Administration Oversight of the timely and accurate calculation of the fund's share prices; - Depositary Services Safekeeping of customer assets and quality of independent oversight of the fund's assets; - Registration Services Oversight of the registration of customers shareholdings, Anti-Money Laundering and Know Your Customer ("AML/KYC") services.

+As part of the quality of administrative processes, in view of Minerva's responsibilities as the AFM/ACD, we also considered, amongst other things:

+- The day-to-day administration of the funds; - The maintenance of fund documentation (such as Prospectuses and Key Investor Information Documents ("KIIDs"); - The maintenance of accounting and other records and the preparation of the annual audited and half yearly reports and accounts; - The production of the Assessment of Value report.